Help End the Global Food Crisis

 "The Right to Food" means that it is not enough for food prices to come down and food production to rise.
 An increase in food production must also benefit the world's poor and vulnerable populations.
 It must be environmentally sustainable and conceptually far-reaching; The Global Humanitarian Forum estimates that 45 million people are suffering from hunger due to climate change.
 And it must allow communities to do for themselves what no outside force has been able to do for them: to lift its members out of poverty and create a society that is self-sufficient and strong.

-Ask U.S. President Barack Obama and U.N.
-Secretary-General Ban Ki-Moon to recognize "The Right to Food" and help end the Global Food Crisis forever.
-Urge your national and international community to recognize The Right to Food.
+Ask the U.S. President and U.N.
+Secretary-General recognize "The Right to Food" and help end the Global Food Crisis forever.
 Sign the petition below and tell a friend.

 We must change the way we look at food production and distribution.
 To support an inalienable right to food, we ask that investments in agriculture such as farming subsidies be made in a thoughtful manner to best benefit those vulnerable to poverty and hunger.
 These efforts should not only provide more food, they should also create economically sustainable communities in which food production and distribution play an integral role.
 We ask that these investments be environmentally as well as socially responsible, supporting and rewarding environmentally sustainable practices.